needle-tools/needle-engine-samples/README.md

 # Needle Engine Samples

 This repository contains Needle Engine sample scenes.

+1) Clone this repository
+2) Open any Unity project inside the ``projects`` subfolder of this repository
+3) All samples are in ``Packages/Needle Engine Sample Assets/Runtime``

 ## Sample Scenes